Sykyapps/aphrodite/README.md

 ## Publishing

+### Login

-Before publishing this library, you'll need to login using tech@sayakaya.id npm account in your local npm CLI, run:
+Before publishing this library, you'll need to login using `tech@sayakaya.id` npm account in your local npm CLI, run:

 ```bash
 npm login